-Government grants are recognised as income when there is reasonable assurance that the association will comply with the conditions attaching to the grants and that the grants will be received.
+Government grants are recognised as income when there is reasonable assurance that the conditions attached to the grants will be complied and the grants will be received.

 Donations are recognised in profit or loss upon receipt.
 Donations and contributions received in connection with events held are matched against the respective event expenditure.